gnave/ASPAS/README.md

 was scanned with, record the positions and intensities of emission lines on the photoplate, save recorded data in a text file, and specify an offset for the positions of these lines.

+ASPAS was written by Noah Zuckman under the Montgomery College Internship program.

 Dependencies:

 The program is written in Python 3.
 The following modules must be installed before using ASPAS: